hxtree/galaxyops/libraries/validation-decorators/README.md

 # @cats-cradle/validation-decorators

-Contains standard class-validator decorators and custom decorators for use primarly in validation data in game design.
+Contains standard class-validator decorators and custom decorators for use primarly in defining and validating data used in game design.

 ```typescript
 import {